qwrtsdev/swipify-react/README.md

     VITE_FB_APPID=""
     VITE_FB_MID=""
     ```
 - Fill out all the keys to enable the Authentication (Some keys just not necessary to use but keep them as they might help.
-Read full documentation about Firebase Authentication [here](https://firebase.google.com/docs/auth) / You can remove the authentication processes from the system.
+Read full documentation about Firebase Authentication [here](https://firebase.google.com/docs/auth) and you also can remove the authentication processes from the system anytime.
 If you know how.)

 ## 💬 Community
 The **FullstackHub** community is very welcomed for everyone!
 Where you can ask questions, sharing knowledges and ideas about web development or programming-related topics.<br />